projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 ``vm config``, while post-launched VMs could be launched on pCPUs that are a subset of it.

-Currently, the ACRN hypervisor does not support virtual CPU migration to different physical CPUs.
+The ACRN hypervisor does not support virtual CPU migration to different physical CPUs.
 No changes to the mapping of the virtual CPU to physical CPU can happen without first calling ``offline_vcpu``.